hauntsaninja/pyp/FAQ.md

 $ pyp --explain x | black --quiet -
 ```

-#### Can I customise the shebang on the output of `--script`?

-Yes!
-Just add the shebang you want to your [config file](https://github.com/hauntsaninja/pyp#pyp-is-configurable).
-`pyp` will use the shebang of the file pointed to by `PYP_CONFIG_PATH` as the shebang for the output
-of `--explain`/`--script`.

 #### What is start up performance like?

 It's not perceptible in my use of pyp.
-And remember if you're piping input into `pyp` that processes
+And remember that if you're piping input into `pyp`,
-start in parallel, so this is zero extra wall time if your piped input has any latency.
+processes start in parallel, so this is zero extra wall time if your piped input has any latency.

 Here's a benchmark that should basically just be measuring the fixed costs of start up and AST
 transformation (run on my old, not powerful laptop):